 17.11.12.
 Oxford Tce dance platform, Restart Cashel Mall.
 Charles & Camilla danced with locals there

-We joined the 4 000 odd crowd, thickening near The Crossing gate into the red zone.
-Twinkle Toes, giant digger demolished multi-storey, Holiday Inn ghost in the red zone, while we waited for royals to arrive.
+We joined the 4 000 odd crowd, thickening near The Crossing gate into the red-zone.
+We saw Twinkle Toes, a giant digger demolishing multi-storey, Holiday Inn ruin in the red-zone, while we awaited royalty.

 17.11.12.
 Hereford St, demolition site, carpark, back entry to Restart shipping container shops, Cashel Mall